DanielEbert/slate/source/index.html.md

 ./main_loop
 ~~~

-> Start the emulator with exercise_parse.c.so shared object and the TestPrograms/exercise_jump_foo program with a maximum input length of 6.
+> Start the emulator with the exercise_parse.c.so shared object and the TestPrograms/exercise_jump_foo program with a maximum input length of 6.

 ~~~bash
 cd TestPrograms/exercise_jump_foo